• Skip to main content

 It really should come as no surprise that because most of the carbs in spinach consists of fiber, it is considered a cornerstone vegetable for Keto.

 In addition to being low in carbs and high in fiber, spinach is loaded with vitamins and antioxidants.
-It is attributed to many healthy benefits, such as healthy eye sight, skin, hair and bone health, making it a superfood for any diet.
+To learn about all the other healthy benefits of spinach, check out this article on Healthline.

-How Many Carbs in Spinach?
+Is Creamed Spinach High in Carbs?
+How Many Carbs in Keto Creamed Spinach?

 There are only 3 net carbs in a cup of cooked spinach, which definitely makes this an excellent choice for your low carb diet!

-More Keto and Low Carb Side Dishes
+More Keto Side Dishes

-• Easy Cole Slaw
+• Easy Coleslaw

 • Cauliflower "Potato" Salad